-The timetable and methods of engagement table in paragraph 3.25 below were adhered to up to and including the Deposit-stage consultation.
+The methods of engagement table in paragraph 3.25 below were adhered to up to and including the first Deposit-stage consultation.
 It is therefore retained as initially drafted.
-The subsequent paragraph 3.26 reworks this in two ways, by providing a timetable update to reflect slippage largely attributable to the Covid-19 pandemic and to revise methods of public engagement in a manner that avoids those that would be difficult or impossible to achieve because of Covid-19.
+The subsequent paragraph 3.26 revises the methods of public engagement that will apply from the re-Deposit stage onwards, in a manner that reflects current circumstances.